Valchy/windows-virtual-desktop-shortcuts/README.md

 # windows-virtual-desktop-switcher
 A small project to fix my frustrations with Windows not having a specific shortcut for each virtual desktop.

-With this script, you are able to switch between four different virtual desktops
+With this script, you are able to switch between three different virtual desktops
-in windows using the shortcut: `alt+NUMBER` where `NUMBER` is `1,2,3 or 4`.
+in windows using the shortcut: `alt+NUMBER` where `NUMBER` is `1,2 or 3`.

 ## Step 1: Install AutoHotkey
 This script uses the AutoHotkey windows library so, please